Fulghum coat of arms

 Sybil Dora Holt was born on July 29, 1900, in Wilmot, Cowley County, Kansas, the daughter of Noah Caswell Holt and Dora L. Copeland.
 She grew up in the Holt farming community of Richland Township, where her father's family had settled decades earlier.
 Her uncle John William Holt and aunt Clara Effie Kennedy Holt farmed nearby.

 On November 24, 1920, Sybil married Clinton Woodward "Jack" Orrill in Wichita, Sedgwick County, Kansas, at age 20.
 Their first son, Leo Eugene Orrill, was born March 9, 1922 but lived only six days, dying March 15, 1922 in Wichita.
-A second son, Aura Gale Orrill (later Gale Fulghum), was born February 19, 1923 in Kansas City, Missouri.
+The adoption record (Case AD-12551) states Sybil "had 2 children of that marriage but they both died," indicating a second child who died, currently unidentified.
+Following these losses, a doctor advised Sybil not to have any more children.

 On March 13, 1926, Clinton was killed at age 25 when a tar still exploded at the Standard Oil refinery in Sugar Creek, Missouri.
 He died at the Independence Sanitarium.
 Clinton's father Frederick Thomas Orrill died less than three months later, on June 4, 1926, in Arcadia, California.
 Sybil was left a 25-year-old widow with one small child, having already lost her firstborn as an infant.

 After Clinton's death, Sybil sent Gale to live with her uncle and aunt, John William and Clara Holt, on their farm near Wilmot (1926-1928).
-By 1928, Sybil had married Fred Forest Fulghum (1895-1966), a WWI veteran and gas fitter from New Paris, Indiana, whose first wife Margaret Parsons had died on December 14, 1926.
+In 1927, Sybil married Fred Forest Fulghum (1895-1966) in Wichita, Kansas.
+Fred was a WWI veteran and gas fitter from New Paris, Ohio (of French descent), whose first wife Margaret Parsons had died on December 14, 1926.
 Fred brought his son Robert Edgar "Bob" Fulghum (b.
 28 Aug 1924) into the marriage.
 Fred gave Gale the Fulghum surname, replacing the Orrill name; Bob was already a Fulghum by birth.
 Gale and Bob were raised together as brothers.
 The 1930 census lists the Fred Fulghum household in Jackson County, MO, including Gale (age 7, born MO) and Robert (age 5, born KS).
 By 1935 the family lived at 1222 N. Liberty, Independence, Missouri.
 Fred and Sybil are both buried at Oak Ridge Memory Gardens, Independence.

 Sybil died on May 27, 1989, at age 88, in Jackson County, Missouri, and was buried at Oak Ridge Memory Gardens in Independence.
 She lived in the Independence area for decades, overlapping geographically with her son Gale's adult life.